-A transfusion is the infusion of a blood component through tubing connected to a needle or fine tube (catheter) that is in a vein.
+A blood transfusion is given through tubing connected to a needle or fine tube (catheter) that’s in a vein.
 The amount and part of the blood transfused depends on what the patient needs.

-First, lab tests such as a complete blood count (CBC) are done to find out if the patient’s symptoms are likely to be helped by a transfusion.
-This test measure the levels of components within the blood such as red blood cells, white blood cells, and platelets.
-Coagulation (clotting) tests may also be done if abnormal bleeding is a problem.
+First, blood tests such as a complete blood count (CBC) are done to find out if the patient’s symptoms are likely to be helped by a transfusion.
+A CBC measures the levels of components within the blood such as red blood cells, white blood cells, and platelets.
+Tests of clotting (coagulation) may also be done if abnormal bleeding is a problem.

-If a transfusion is needed, more blood tests must be done to find a donated blood component that closely matches the patient.
+If a transfusion is needed, it must be prescribed by a health care provider.
+At that point, more blood tests must be done to find a donated blood component that closely matches the patient.

 Blood types are important when it comes to transfusions.
-If you get a transfusion that does not work with your blood type, your body’s immune system could mount a defense against the donated blood.
-This can cause a serious or even life-threatening transfusion reaction (described in the section called “Possible risks of blood transfusion”).
+If you get a transfusion that does not work with your blood type, your body’s immune system could fight the donated blood.
+This can cause a serious or even life-threatening transfusion reaction.
+(See “Possible risks of blood transfusion.”)

-To be sure no mistakes are made, donated blood is carefully “typed” (tested to find out what type it is) both when it is taken from the donor and again once it is received by the hospital lab.
+To be sure no mistakes are made, donated blood is carefully tested to find out what type it is.
+This is done when it’s taken from the donor and again once it’s received by the hospital lab.
 The blood bag is labeled with the type of blood it contains.
-When a person needs a blood transfusion, a blood sample is drawn from him or her and tested the same way.
+When a person needs a blood transfusion, a blood sample is drawn from them and tested the same way.

 All blood has the same components, but not all blood is the same.
-People have different blood types, which are based on substances called antigens on a person’s blood cells.
-The 2 most important antigen factors in blood typing are called ABO and Rh.
+People have different blood types, which are based on substances called antigens (AN-tuh-jens) on a person’s blood cells.
+The 2 most important antigens in blood typing are called A, B, O, and Rh.

-Each person is an ABO blood type — A, B, AB, or O – which means antigen A, antigen B, both antigens, or neither antigen is found on their blood cells.
-Each person also is either Rh-positive or Rh-negative (you either have it or you don’t).
-These 2 factors can be combined into 8 possible blood types.
+Each person has an ABO blood type – either A, B, AB, or O – which means antigen A, antigen B, both antigens, or neither antigen is found on their blood cells.
+Each person also is either Rh-positive or Rh-negative (you either have Rh or you don’t).
+These 2 factors can be combined into 8 possible blood types:

 ABO blood types

-Two antigens on blood cells (A and B) determine a person’s ABO blood type (A, B, AB, or O).
+Two antigens on blood cells (A and B) determine a person’s ABO blood type (either A, B, AB, or O).
 In the United States, the most common blood type is O, followed closely by type A.

 - If you have type O blood, you can only get type O red blood cell transfusions.
 But you can give your red blood cells to people with type A, B, AB, or O blood, which is why you are sometimes called a universal donor.
 (Universal donor blood is only used in extreme emergencies.
 For example, if a person is bleeding severely and nearing death, there may no time for testing.
 In everyday practice, people in the US are always given the exact same type of red blood cells that they have.)